 Based on these Jaccard indices, we took 0.8 as an appropriate threshold value.

-Sneaky 2FA: putting it all together
+Sneaky 2FA: putting it all together to combat phishing attacks

 The final piece of the puzzle is taking the suspicious correlationIds